 Regardless of the name used, ortho-k is an established non-surgical method of vision correction that has been safely used for over 20 years.
 We will carefully measure the child’s eye and order custom-fitted and specially-designed rigid gas permeable (RGP) contact lenses.

 The ortho-k lenses are to be worn overnight, during which time they gently correct the shape of the cornea.
 The lenses are then removed in the morning, leaving your child with crisp and clear vision all day long.
 As mentioned above, ortho-k not only corrects vision but can also slow —or even halt — the progression of myopia in children.

 Both children and adults can benefit from the vision correction provided by ortho-k, though ortho-k may be the ideal solution for myopia management in children.
 While it is too late to slow the progression of myopia in adulthood, myopic children who wear ortho-k lenses can further benefit by lowering any risks associated with ocular diseases later in life.

 What Is The Fitting Process For Ortho-k Lenses?

 At Myopia Management Center At Issaquah Eyeworks, our patients undergo a full ortho-k assessment before being fitted for these lenses.
 We will evaluate the health of your child’s eye and determine the exact corrective prescription.
-To measure the precise curvature of the child’s cornea, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang will use a topographer, ensuring these customized lenses are a perfect fit.
+To measure the precise curvature of the child’s cornea, Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang will use a topographer, ensuring these customized lenses are a perfect fit.

 After the initial fitting, patients will be provided with detailed instructions and in-clinic training on how to insert, remove, and care for their ortho-k contact lenses.
 A few periodic check-ups will help ascertain any changes in refraction and corneal topography, and adjustments to the lenses will be made accordingly.